Your basket is currently empty!

 To investigate the coatings’ resistance to these, the independent lab used a scratch test method to determine the strength of each non-stick pan.

-A scratch test is the process of measuring a surface’s reaction to a pointed stylus being dragged across it.
+A scratch test is a process of measuring a surface’s reaction to a pointed stylus being dragged across it.
 Testing in this way provides information on a material’s resistance to scratches and abrasions as well as how much force a surface can withstand before the non-stick coating is damaged.
 By increasing hardness as a function of distance, the point and method of failure can be determined.

 Scratch marks were analysed by the lab using an Inspex HD 1080p Digital Microscope from point of continuous metal exposure.